How Do Kids Find the Perimeter of the Playground?

 perimeter.

-We needed to measure each person's pace
+We measured each student's pace

 length.